Be kind yourself.

 That’s the start.
 I think we can all agree on that, right?
 Not as easy as it sounds, especially if we did not grow up with the greatest role models.
 My husband grew up with yellers.
+Everything sounded like an argument, even if it wasn’t.
 I grew up with the weaponized cold shoulder.
+My Mom could silently shun me for days.
 Both really hurtful.
 Not kind.

 So we had to figure out what kind of person we wanted our kids to be and be that ourselves, ’cause, you know, hypocrisy.
 And when we couldn’t be kind ourselves, to apologize and try again.
 This isn’t a comprehensive list but here’s what we tried to do to raise kind children:

 - Said “Please” and “Thank you.”
 Yeah.
 The parents of my kids’ friends used to comment all the time about how polite my kids were.
 It made me proud but it also a little sad that simple courtesies were so rare they were remarkable.
 At least in New York.